 - Smart and Final is now open!
 It anchors a new shopping center at the southeast corner of E. Ontario Ave. and Fullerton Ave.
 Its co-tenants are Dunkin Donuts, Mod Pizza, Nothing Bundt Cakes, Ono Hawaiian BBQ, Supercuts, and Jimmy John’s Sandwiches.

-- The Corona Mall and some of the properties by the 99 Cent Only store on Main St. will be redeveloped by Lab Holdings, the developer of the Anaheim Packing House, as well as The Lab Anti-Mall and The Camp in Costa Mesa, all of which are known for their urban, trendy vibe.
-Lab Holdings owns and operates about 50% of the Corona Mall.
+- The Corona Mall and some of the properties by the 99 Cent Only store on Main St. will be redeveloped by Lab Holding, the developer of the Anaheim Packing House, as well as The Lab Anti-Mall and The Camp in Costa Mesa, all of which are known for their urban, trendy vibe.
+Lab Holding owns and operates about 50% of the Corona Mall.
 The remaining 50% is still owned by private individuals since each unit in the mall is individually owned.
 The first parts of the project to be developed will be the area near the 99 Cent Only store.
 Construction is expected to begin in early 2020 with some restaurants and breweries.

-- The former 100,000 square foot Kmart building at 705 N. Main St., which had been vacant for several years, was redeveloped and divided amongst several tenants, with Chuze Fitness, Aldi, and a trampoline park occupying two of the three available spaces.
+- The former 100,000 square foot Kmart building at 705 N. Main St., which had been vacant for several years, was redeveloped and divided amongst several tenants, with Chuze Fitness, Big Air Trampoline Park, and Aldi moving in.
 In the parking lot of that building, a new Wendy’s has been built.

 - A new retail project called Foothill Plaza is in the construction process at the northwest corner of I-15 and Foothill Parkway, whose tenants will include Circle K, Starbucks, Habit Burger, and Pizza Hut Sports Bar.
 A 20,000 square foot multi-tenant retail building is being built which will include a nail spa, Total Care Walk-in clinic, Cryotherapy, Deli Delicious, and Foothill Donuts.

 - A 118-room hotel is being planned, and two more restaurant pads are also available.